The 7 Types of Insecurities in a Relationship You Should Know About

 Share article:

-If you’ve ever experienced insecurities in a relationship, you know firsthand how they can take a toll on your relationship.
+If you’ve ever experienced insecurities in a relationship, you know firsthand how greatly they can take a toll on your progress as a couple.

-Everyone deserves to feel secure in their relationship, and like they belong with their partner, but feelings of insecurity can often get in the way.
-Insecurity can wreak havoc on your relationship because they make you constantly question your self-worth and whether you deserve to be with your partner.
+Everyone deserves to feel secure in their relationship, and like they belong with their partner, but feelings of relationship insecurity can often get in the way.
+Insecurity can wreak havoc on a healthy relationship because it makes you constantly question your self-worth and whether you deserve to be with your partner.

 Feeling insecure in a relationship isn’t uncommon, and many people experience insecurities in a relationship in one way or another.